auth0/extend-onepage-sample/readme.md

 	EXTEND_HOST={{your host}}

-The Starter plan also refers to a "container prefix".
-You should copy that value to the `EXTEND_CONTAINER` setting and then append a value to set a unique container, for example, "dev".
+The Starter plan try page also refers to a "container prefix" which each container name must start with.
 As a Starter plan user, you have access to a limited amount of containers.
+In addition to the 5 containers for production, you also have one dedicated dev container which you can use for running this sample.
+Copy the the dev container value (container prefix + "dev" to the `EXTEND_CONTAINER` setting.
 What value you specify here should be re-used for further testing later.

 Finally, the token provided to you is not appropriate for the container you will be using.
 You can use the [wt cli](https://goextend.io/docs/wt-cli) or Curl to create an appropriate key: